developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Scanner Input

-When the scanner is mapped to a field, it becomes active whenever that field is in focus.
-Data acquired by the scanner is populated into that field. **Select the desired scanner and decoders to use**.
+**Mapping a scanner to a field** causes the scanner to become active whenever that field is in focus.
+Select at least one decoder type; data acquired by the scanner is populated into that field.
 EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a short list of popular decoder types.

+**Note**: Optionally use [Data Formatting Input](#dataformatting) to add ENTER or TAB characters to automatically advance the cursor after the field is populated with acquired data.

 #### Supported Parameters:

-**All Decoder -** **activates [all decoders](https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#decoderselection) supported by the device**; it is not limited to those listed in the tool.
+**All Decoder -** **activates [all decoders](https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#decoderselection) supported by the device**; not limited to those listed in the tool.

+**[Decoders] -** activates one or more individual decoders as required for scanning by the app. **<u>At least one decoder must be selected to enable scanning</u>**.

 > **`WARNING:` For optimal scanning performance, Zebra recommends selecting only those decoders required by the app**.